Fredrikke0/TemporalSearch/README.md

 # Temporal Search

-A high-performance NLP system specializing in temporal reasoning.
+A high-performance temporal reasoning system.
 It annotates documents, builds multiple RocksDB-backed indexes, and provides a query engine (ANTLR-based) for temporal-aware search over an large corpus.

 ## Overview and Main Components